 Here you have what they call the Alpine Back System.
-It is based on an X-shaped set of aluminum stays which provide exceptional flexibility and weight carrying ability (number 2 in the picture).
+It is based on an X-shaped set of aluminum stays that provide exceptional flexibility and weight carrying ability (number 2 in the picture).
 In addition to this, you have a flexible and tensioned Delrin U-shaped frame (number 3 in the picture).
 It is designed to provide stability and effective load transfer to the hip belt structure.

-Shoulder straps (7) are contoured, well padded and very comfortable, covered by a 3D air-mesh.
+Shoulder straps (7) are contoured, well-padded and very comfortable, covered by a 3D air-mesh.
 As usual, you have load lifter straps (1) on the shoulder straps.
 The sternum strap is adjustable and with a safety whistle on it.

-The padding on the back is wonderful, contoured and profiled, and with air flow channels which run both vertically and horizontally.
+The padding on the back is wonderful, contoured and profiled, and with airflow channels which run both vertically and horizontally.